|Youth Education at the Gathering|

 Western Folklife Center Youth Festival

 Each year, students are invited to visit the Western Folklife Center to learn about cowboy life, be the first visitors to our latest exhibit, and have some hands-on educational fun.
 This year, the program includes a tour of the Western Folklife Center exhibition Expressing the Rural West – Into the Future!, featuring beautiful artwork made by 20- and 30-something artists from around the West.
-Students will also get to try a hands-on leather-stamping activity, find out how cowboys live, learn to tie a cowboy scarf (and take it home!), and have a glass of sarsaparilla in the Pioneer Saloon.
-The Youth Festival will be held at the Western Folklife Center from January 21-23, 2014.
-Each group participates in an 80-minute session, and the youth festival is appropriate for grades 3 and 4.
+Students will also get to try a hands-on leather-stamping activity, find out how cowboys live, learn to tie a cowboy scarf (and take it home!), and have a glass of sarsaparilla in the Pioneer Saloon. for the 30th Gathering, the Youth Festival was held at the Western Folklife Center from January 21-23, 2014.
+Each group participated in an 80-minute session.
+The youth festival is appropriate for grades 3 and 4.
 Read a blog posting about this event!
 Cost: $2 per student.

 Student Art Show

 From January until April, artwork from students around Elko County will be displayed in the Western Folklife Center’s G Three Bar Theater.
 Art teachers and instructors are encouraged to work with students to create work for this Student Art Show.
 In honor of the 150th anniversary of Nevada becoming a state, this year’s suggested art theme is Home Means Nevada.
 All grades are welcome to enter artwork; there is no cost for participation.
-Exhibit-ready artwork should be delivered to the Western Folklife Center no later than Friday, January 10, 2014.
+A call for exhibit-ready artwork will go out through the Elko County schools.
 Artwork will be on display from Tuesday, January 21, 2014 through Saturday, April 12, 2014.
 A reception will be held for artists, parents, friends and the public on Wednesday, March 26, 2014, from 4:30–6:30 pm.
 Due to space limitations, a maximum of 25 pieces from each school will be accepted for exhibition.

 Early in the week of the National Cowboy Poetry Gathering, cowboy artists will travel to schools throughout Elko County, to entertain and educate students about cowboy poetry and traditional music.
 These programs are excellent for all grade levels.
 Performance times are flexible and established at booking on a first-come, first-served basis, depending on school locations.
-On-site assemblies are available for Monday, January 27, and Tuesday, January 28, 2014.
-Cost: $300 for one assembly, $450 for two assemblies (by same performers at the same school).
+The dates for on-site assemblies will be provided when available for the next Gathering.
+Anticipated but not confirmed costt: $300 for one assembly, $450 for two assemblies (by same performers at the same school).

 Cow Kids’ Stampede